SpikeInterface/spikely/docs/source/workflow.rst

 .. _SpikeInterface: https://github.com/SpikeInterface

-With a solid grounding in SpikeInterface_, and a grasp of spikely's element, parameter, and pipeline abstractions, the last piece of the puzzle to unlocking spikely's potential is understanding its workflow and associated UI layout.
+With a grounding in SpikeInterface_, and a grasp of spikely's element, parameter, and pipeline abstractions, the last piece of the puzzle to unlocking spikely's potential is understanding its workflow and associated user interface.

-At a high level spikely's workflow consists of creating a pipeline of elements, configuring the parameters associated with those elements, and finally, running the pipeline to cause extracellular data to be brought into the pipeline by the Extractor and transformed by the other elements in the pipeline flow.
+At a high level spikely's workflow consists of creating a pipeline of elements, configuring the parameters associated with those elements, and finally, running the pipeline to pull extracellular data into the pipeline transforming it as it flows through to the end.

 .. image:: ../images/gui_annotated.png